 Under Article 8 of the Memorandum of Association of the Company, each member of the Company undertakes to contribute a sum not exceeding \$1 to the assets of the Company in the event of it being wound up.
-The number of members at the end of the reporting period is 3 (2022: 3).
+The number of members at the end of the reporting period is 3 (2023: 3).
 The Company has been registered as a charity under the Charities Act since 10 March 2006.

-Included in the Company, is WWFS Conservation Fund which was originally conferred on 1 January 2008 with the status of Institution of Public Character ("IPC"), subject to a recurring renewal.
+The Company includes the WWFS Conservation Fund, which was originally conferred on 1 January 2008 with the status of Institution of Public Character ("IPC"), subject to a recurring renewal.
 The IPC status has been renewed for another two-year term, commencing 1 July 2023.
+In accordance with amendments to the rules and regulations of the WWFS Conservation Fund, as approved on 16 March 2024, references to the 'Board of Trustees' have been updated to 'Council' and 'Trustees' to 'Council members' respectively.